DaunKimY/torchModelSummary/README.md

 A custom-renovated version of torchsummary module

 ## Abstract
-- A pytorch model splitter, layer by layer for implenting model parallelism/pipelining
+- A pytorch model splitter, layer by layer for implementing model parallelism/pipelining
 - A summarizer of a pytorch model

 ## Introduction